Skip to content

 Leave a welcome pack

-Why not leave a welcome pack for the new owners?
+Why not leave a welcome pack for the new owners to get settled in?
 You could include useful information like:

 • A gift and a card